 The College Access Initiative focuses on providing access to bachelor’s degrees to the Central Florida region.
 With the recent cuts in educational spending, and the growing number of college age students, it is vital to tackle the challenge of

-providing paths for students to obtain a bachelor’s degree.
+providing pathways for students to obtain a bachelor’s degree.
 The college admission process for Florida high school graduates has changed dramatically.
 Factors contributing to this change are Bright Futures, rapid population growth, capacity

-Since that time, five more summits have been held in 2008, 2009, 2010, 2011, and 2012 to discuss the value, importance, and potential achievements in bridging the gap for college access.
+Since that time, summits have been held in 2008, 2009, 2010, 2011, 2012, 2013 and 2014 to discuss the value, importance, and potential achievements in bridging the gap for college access.

 This web site is designed to provide useful and up-to-date information on the College Access Initiative, and other related resources.